jlesage/docker-baseimage-gui/README.md

 If the file has execute permission, the init process will execute the program and the value of the environment variable is expected to be printed to its standard output.

-If the script exits with the return code `100`, the environment variable is not set.
+**NOTE**: If the script exits with the return code `100`, the environment
+          variable is not set (this is different than being set with an empty value).

 **NOTE**: The helper `set-cont-env` can be used to set internal environment
           variables from the Dockerfile.